-When it comes to trading foreign currency pairs things have moved on from the days when transactions always involved a dealing desk and had to be completed with the assistance of a market maker.
+When it comes to trading foreign currency pairs things have moved on from the days when transactions always involved a dealing desk, and had to be completed with the assistance of a market maker.
 Today, there are a couple of alternatives known as ECN and STP Forex brokers.
-We’ve already discussed the pros and cons of using an ECN broker, so it’s time to concentrate on the other option.
+We’ve already discussed the pros and cons of using an ECN broker, so now it’s time to concentrate on the other option.
 By providing you with all the important details we will make it much easier for you to decide which is your best option.

 What are STP Forex brokers?

 STP stands for “Straight Through Processing”, and is a way by which customer orders are sent direct to liquidity providers without the need for a dealing desk.
 Two of the most important advantages are no unnecessary delays and no requotes, but there are also a number of other advantages.
 STP Forex brokers don’t make their money in the same way as market makers do.
 Instead, a commission or small markup on the spread is made.
 The problem with market makers is that they make money from their own client’s losses, which is seen as a conflict of interest.
 STP brokers, on the other hand, make the same amount of profit whether their client wins or loses, and there is therefore no conflict of interest.
 In fact, STP brokers can make more money when their clients win, as they get to charge a higher fee.

 |Broker||Min Deposit||Welcome Bonus||Rating|

 What is an STP Forex broker able to offer?

 Compared to other types of broker there are a number of features that make them stand out from the crowd:

 - Unlike Market makers, STP brokers very rarely trade against their clients.

 - There is no intervention from a dealing desk, as orders are sent direct to liquidity providers such as banks and other brokers.